-Study participants may at will report adverse events they have experienced (which may or not be causally related to a COVID-19 vaccine or therapeutic indicated for COVID-19), as this is one of the main goals of the studies conducted by Pregistry.
-The study participant may report adverse events in scheduled questionnaire modules or, at any time, using a button on the study website for logged in participants.
-Similarly, Participants may upload their redacted medical records (and those of their offspring), as medical records are used to improve the accuracy and validity of the information.
+The study participant may report adverse events in scheduled questionnaire modules or, at any time, using a button on the study website for participants.
+Similarly, participants may upload their redacted medical records (and those of their offspring), as medical records are used to improve the accuracy and validity of the information.

-In addition to the interaction over the platform or by email, designated Pregistry staff may speak with you both over the phone or video call using the software Twillio.
+In addition to interaction via the platform or by email, designated Pregistry staff may speak with you both over the phone or video call using the software Aircall.
 Due to operational reasons, the phone and video calls are recorded and stored by Pregistry, unless you expressly refuse the recording at the beginning of the call.
-Twillio will save the call while fully encrypted and it shall be transferred within 24 hours to Pregistry’s repositories (also encrypted) and then erased from Twillio.
-Pregistry hosts data in the United States.
-Therefore, you hereby consent to such hosting.
-You should refrain from sharing any personal data that either does not pertain to you or to your child or that is irrelevant to the study when speaking to Pregistry staff over the phone or video call.
+You always have the option to refuse recordings.

-Pregistry takes every reasonable step to ensure that Personal Data under its direct processing activities (as the Controller) is limited to the amount and type that is necessary to the successful execution of the Studies.
+Pregistry takes all reasonable steps to ensure that Personal Data under its direct processing activities (as the Controller) is limited to the amount and type that is necessary for the successful execution of the studies.

 Personal Data Security, Privacy, and Confidentiality Assurance

-Pregistry’s IT landscape is configured and monitored under guidance provided by the strictest security market standards (e.g., ISO 27000 family, Soc2, ITIL, Privacy by Design) and it has reviewed and adopted changes to its operational processes in a manner that ensures compliance with the requirements posed under applicable Personal Data Protection Legislation towards the Protection of Personal Data/ Personal Information/ Health Information.
-This is intended to assure confidentiality and privacy while under Personal Data Processing Activities performed by itself and its partners within the scope of Pregistry rendered services.
+Pregistry’s IT landscape is configured and monitored under guidance provided by the strictest security market standards (e.g., ISO 27000 family, Soc2, ITIL, Privacy by Design) and we have reviewed and adopted changes to our operational processes in a manner that ensures compliance with the requirements posed under applicable Personal Data protection legislation.
+This is intended to ensure confidentiality and privacy under Personal Data processing activities performed by us and our partners.

 Personal Data Retention